camunda/camunda-docs/docs/self-managed/identity/user-guide/making-identity-production-ready.md

 ### Backing up

-To ensure recovery is possible we recommend regularly backing up the database that supports Keycloak.
+To ensure recovery is possible, we recommend regularly backing up the database that supports Keycloak.

 #### Helm deployment

-If you have deployed the Camunda platform using our [Helm charts](/self-managed/platform-deployment/kubernetes-helm.md), by default there will be a Postgres database deployed alongside.
-In this instance we recommend referencing the [Postgres documentation](https://www.postgresql.org/docs/current/backup.html) for advice on how to back up.
+If you deployed the Camunda platform using our [Helm charts](/self-managed/platform-deployment/kubernetes-helm.md), by default there will be a Postgres database deployed with it.
+In this instance, we recommend reading the [Postgres documentation](https://www.postgresql.org/docs/current/backup.html) for guidance on backing up.

 #### Alternative deployment

-If your Keycloak service uses a different database provider to Postgres we recommend referencing the backup section of the documentation for your chosen provider and version.
+If your Keycloak service uses a different database provider than Postgres, we recommend referencing the backup section of the documentation for your chosen provider and version.

 ## Enabling TLS